 PIIRS Global Seminars

 PIIRS Global Seminars offer undergraduates an opportunity to explore the international dimensions of their academic interests, build skills and become global citizens through a unique program of study.
-Students spend six weeks in the country and city at the heart of the seminar’s subject matter, led by Princeton faculty and by instructors from the host university and other local institutions.
+Students spend six weeks in the country that is at the heart of the seminar’s subject matter.
+Courses are led by Princeton faculty and by instructors from the host university and other local institutions.
 Daily lectures by seminar faculty and guests, language classes, weekend excursions to sites relevant to the course and community service comprise the course prospectus.

 “PIIRS Global Seminars are brilliant learning experiences.
 Taught by some of Princeton’s best faculty and sited in unforgettable locales, they enable students to inhabit the cultures and environments that they study.
 The results are magical, generating insights, inspiring interests and forging connections that will last a lifetime.
 I wish that every Princeton student could take a global seminar—indeed, I wish that I could take one myself!”